-Such is the popularity of the race, Cheltenham Gold Cup odds are available from all top horse racing betting sites minutes after the previous edition of the race has been run.
+Such is the race's popularity that Cheltenham Gold Cup odds are available from all top horse racing betting sites minutes after the previous edition has been run.

-The Gold Cup odds tend to change dramatically over the course of the year, making it essential that racing punters stay up to date with the latest price changes if they want to back the best of the number.
+The Gold Cup odds tend to change dramatically over the year, making it essential that racing punters stay updated with the latest price changes to back the best of the numbers.

 Back your horse to win the Cheltenham Gold Cup.
 If it finishes first, your bet is paid in full.
 Any other result, and the bet is settled as a loss.

 A place bet means your horse only needs to finish in the top few places.
-For the Cheltenham Gold Cup, most sportsbooks pay out on at least the top three places, with some offering enhanced terms for four or even five places.
+Most sites pay out on at least the top three places for the Cheltenham Gold Cup, with some offering enhanced terms for four or even five places.

 An each-way bet splits your stake equally between a win bet and a place bet.
 If your horse wins, both parts of the bet pay out.
 If it only places, you’ll get a return on the place portion, typically at 1/5 of the Cheltenham Gold Cup odds.